dysfunctioned/CourseSpyderweb/README.md

 ## Program Instructions

-1. (Optional) In the course_scrapper module, uncomment the codes in main body to start scrapping process.
+1. (Optional) In the course_scrapper module, uncomment the lines in main body to start scrapping process.
 It would scrap the data from the webpage and create a dataset named ”CourseData.csv”.
 However, we already included that dataset in the project.
 2. The main block of main.py includes the function call run_example(), which builds a directed graph using